 Snack Time: Parents are requested to provide a piece of fruit for a shared platter.
 Snack time allows children to learn skills associated with socialising in groups.
 The snack time routine involves hand washing and taking turns.
 Tea and coffee will be provided for adults.

 Pack Away Time: We believe children are capable and autonomous.
 This means we believe children can pack away with our guidance.
 We do not pack away for them!
 Please assist with clean up and encourage your child to help.

-Playgroup sessions will run on Friday mornings from 9.00am – 11.00am in the Kindergarten room.
+Playgroup sessions will run on Monday mornings from 9.00am – 11.00am in the Kindergarten room.
 Families interested in joining our playgroup are invited to attend a session without obligation.
-Families who wish to attend playgroup on an ongoing basis are requested to complete and enrolment form.
+Families who wish to attend playgroup on an ongoing basis are requested to complete an enrolment form.